 Welcome incoming Fine Arts students!
-We have compiled a number of resources which you may find helpful as you navigate the process of vsettling in to your new art home at Loyola.
-Feel free to browse the items below.
+We have compiled a number of resources which you may find helpful as you navigate the process of settling in to your new art home at Loyola.
+Feel free to browse the items below and download our Fine Arts Orientation Flyer.

 To best advise our students, each area is overseen by a lead faculty that will work directly with our majors and minors.
 For more information on a particular program, please contact the following faculty: